Español English

 The genus Philadelphus, family Hydrangeaceae, includes 50 species of shrubs native to Central and North America, Asia, and eastern Europe.
 Some species and hybrids are: Philadelphus coronarius, Philadelphus x virginalis, Philadelphus × purpureomaculatus, Philadelphus delavayi, Philadelphus lewisii, Philadelphus × lemoinei.

-Common names: Mock Orange, Sweet mock orange or English dogwood.
+Common names: Mock Orange, Sweet mock orange, English dogwood.
 This species is native to southeastern Europe and Asia Minor.

 They are deciduous shrubs with flexible branches that reach 4 meters (13.12 feet) in height.
 The leaves are opposite, dark green in color and with a toothed or entire margin.
 The showy, scented white flowers appear in bunches.
 They bloom in late spring and early summer.

 Philadelphus coronarius grows in full sun or semi-shade exposure.
-They prefer temperate climates and resist occasional frosts.
+It prefers temperate climates and resists occasional frosts.

 Water regularly, waiting until the substrate has almost dried; water once a week increasing watering in summer.